 High staff turnover is usually a sign that something’s not quite right with a company.
 There are many different reasons that people leave, but if you’ve noticed that talented employees are frequently heading for the door you might want to consider why.

-If it feels like every other week there’s a leaving do then it’s definitely time to look more critically at the company and to look at what else is available elsewhere.
+If it feels like every other week there’s another person announcing their leaving then it’s definitely time to look more critically at the company and be prepared that you might need to look at leaving too.

 Online professional qualifications are an effective and flexible way to make the transition into a new industry.
 They teach you the practical skills and knowledge you’ll need to break into a new sector whilst still giving you plenty of time to keep working to support yourself.